 Posted on: Sep 10, 2018, | By Judy, WayKen Project Manager

 Product development is a complex process for many companies, especially for complex and high-tech products.
-Therefore, many companies are looking for opportunities to increase the efficiency of the product development process.
-One way is to use prototypes, combining explicit prototyping strategies and the use of prototyping processes.
+Therefore, many companies are looking for opportunities to increase the efficiency of product development process.
+The most effective way is to use prototypes, or we can call it, product development prototyping, combining explicit prototyping strategies and the use of prototyping processes.

 Prototyping is an important activity in most new product development processes.
 It is a valuable tool, whether the goal is to explore new opportunities or to improve existing solutions.

 Prototyping is an activity and tool that has received widespread attention in the product development research community in recent years.
 Early prototyping has become an important activity as people become more focused on adopting design thinking in a variety of business and product development areas.